1.1.3. For this

 with the relevant curve are not exceeded for percentage 95%, 50% and the human

-more useful safey requirements are specified terms voltage function time.
-The document
+more useful safey requirements are specified terms voltage function time.1.2.
+The curve considered reasonable for the establishment the

 relevant ČSN standard